ktomingas/vscode-mgraph/README.md

 * `general.SchemaName`: Default Postgres DB schema name for Physical Model
 * `general.SysName`: Default System Origin Name for Instance Model Graph
 * `general.SysNamePattern`: Default System Origin pattern for Instance Model
+* `query.DataMinDate`: Min change datetime of the data used in Instance Model
+* `query.DataMaxDate`: Max change datetime of the data used in Instance Model
 * `query.ExcludeNamePattern`: Default object name pattern to exlude in Physical Model
 * `query.ExcludeTypes`: Default object type list to exclude in System and Instance Graph
 * `query.IncludePattern`: Default object name pattern to include in Physical Model